Virgo-Alpha/Frisque/.github/CONTRIBUTING.md

 **Welcome to contributors!**

-We appreciate your interest in contributing to the this project.
+We appreciate your interest in contributing to this project.
 This document outlines the guidelines for contributing to this project.

 **Getting started:**